My PROJECTs

 The Tank

-The Tank is placed directly after the puzzle to shift the tone and introduce an atmosphere of destruction.
+The Tank is placed directly after exiting the barn to shift the tone and introduce an atmosphere of destruction.

 Its meaning is intentionally left open, but it serves as a grounded reference to real-world conflict, reinforcing the level's underlying theme.